GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-07-16 16:05:21 IST
+This content is dynamically generated in Indian Time (IST): 2024-07-16 16:14:34 IST

 Current Weather in Coimbatore:
-Temperature: 24.58 °C
+Temperature: 26.88 °C
-Condition: overcast clouds
+Condition: haze